matthias-lebrun/CSI-Mario/README.md

 # CSI-Mario

-Where to find our code:
+Where to find our code/other miscellaneous things:
+* Mario cpp = Mario Program
+* Group attendance = Liaison attendance
+*